-From exploration through to final reclamation, we work closely with communities, First Nations, and land owners, and confirm industry compliance with provincial legislation.
+From exploration through to final reclamation, we respect those affected by oil and gas activities, cooperating with partner agencies while working closely with communities, First Nations, and land owners, and confirming industry compliance with provincial legislation.
 We are committed to advancing reconciliation and establishing close working relationships with Indigenous peoples throughout the energy life cycle.